-- 51. Just two and a half weeks after 9/11, on 28th September 2001, the United Nations Security Council issued a binding resolution under Chapter VII of the UN Charter, no 1373, requiring all States to criminalise the funding of terrorism, to freeze without delay the assets of terrorists and to "take the necessary steps to prevent the commission of terrorist acts". - 52.
-The implementation of this and other Resolutions was hindered by the fact that there is no internationally agreed definition of terrorism. - a.
-There are certainly ingredients: the dozen or so multinational conventions that outlaw specific acts such as hostage taking, hijacking, and terrorist financing; and the non-binding Security Council Resolution 1566 of 2004, which builds upon them. - b.
+Just two-and-a-half weeks after 9/11, on September 28, 2001, the United Nations Security Council issued a binding resolution under Ch.VII of the UN Charter, no.1373, requiring all states to criminalise the \E.H.R.L.R.
+241 funding of terrorism, to freeze without delay the assets of terrorists and to "take the necessary steps to prevent the commission of terrorist acts".

+The implementation of this and other Resolutions was hindered by the fact that there is no internationally agreed definition of terrorism.
+There are certainly ingredients: the dozen or so multinational conventions that outlaw specific acts such as hostage taking, hijacking, and terrorist financing; and the non-binding Security Council Resolution 1566 of 2004, which builds upon them.
 But there is far from being a consensus in the United Nations, which has been trying to draft a comprehensive Convention on Terrorism since 1996.
-Disputes over whether to acknowledge state terrorism, and whether national separatist movements should be exempted from the definition, suggest that attempts to devise a category called "terrorism" tell us more about the categoriser than the categorised.25 - c.
+Disputes over whether to acknowledge state terrorism, and whether national separatist movements should be exempted from the definition, suggest that attempts to devise a category called "terrorism" tell us more about the categoriser than the categorised.
 Nor has international jurisprudence yet been able to provide a consensus.
-The Special Tribunal for Lebanon in 2011, chaired by Professor Antonio Cassese, identified what it considered to be a customary international crime of transnational citing Foucault, The Order of Things (Tavistock, 1970).
+The Special Tribunal for Lebanon in 2011, chaired by Professor Antonio Cassese, identified what it considered to be a customary international crime of transnational terrorism, and applied it in interpreting domestic terrorism offences under Lebanese law.
+But its conclusions have been highly controversial.